cjweir/EOType/README.md

 Documentation
 -------------

-The documentation is a light (apologies) but included are the slides from a talk I gave on tis codebase.
+The documentation is a light (apologies) but included are the slides from a talk I gave on this codebase.